JBdesign53/bookmarklets/datto/README.md

 ## Prerequisites

-This bookmarklet creates multiple tabs.
+Allow multiple tabs to be created when using this bookmarklet.
 By default, this is turned off in your browser.

 To enable this:
   1. Go to your browser Settings -> Security
-  2.
+  2. Look for a Permissions section.
+  3. Locate Pop-Up blocking.
+  4. Add exceptions for: `http://rmm.datto.com` and `https://rmm.datto.com`.

 ## Bookmarklet Creation